bioinformaticsdotca/Epigenomics_2017/module4_lab.md

     * **mugqic/weblogo/2.8.2** to create the nice motifs images that we will visualize in a browser.
 Don't load module mugqic/weblogo/3.3, as the input parameters are very different and it will not work with HOMER.

 ```
+module load mugqic/homer/4.7
-echo 'module load mugqic/homer/4.7 ; module load mugqic/weblogo/2.8.2 ; \
+module load mugqic/weblogo/2.8.2
 findMotifsGenome.pl peakSeq.optimal.wgEncodeHaibTfbsH1hescYy1c20Pcr1xAlnRep0_vs_wgEncodeHaibTfbsH1hescControlPcr1xAlnRep0.bed \
-hg19 output -preparsedDir preparsed -p 2 -S 15' | qsub -l nodes=1:ppn=2 -d .
+hg19 output -preparsedDir preparsed -p 2 -S 15
 ```

 * HOMER takes a while to execute for a whole genome track like this.
 Expect this job to take about 30 minutes of runtime, with the current 2 cores setup.
 In the meantime, we will explore the GO terms enrichment tool GREAT.

 ### 3- Looking for GO terms enrichment with GREAT

 Next, we will try to identify GO terms connected to ChIP-Seq peaks calls using GREAT.
 We need BED files to use the GREAT portal.
-We will do the conversion on the Guillimin HPC.
+We will do the conversion on the HPC.

 * In the IHEC Data Portal, go back to the default grid page (by clicking on Data Grid in the top bar).
 Filter the tissues list to keep only "Bone Marrow" tissues.